webpack/webpack.js.org/src/content/guides/tree-shaking.md

 }
 ```

-All the code noted above does not contain side effects, so we can simply mark the property as `false` to inform webpack that it can safely prune unused exports.
+All the code noted above does not contain side effects, so we can mark the property as `false` to inform webpack that it can safely prune unused exports.

 T> A "side effect" is defined as code that performs a special behavior when imported, other than exposing one or more exports.
 An example of this are polyfills, which affect the global scope and usually do not provide an export.